sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_prometheus.md

 It is a list of objects with the following fields:
 * `id` - (Required) The ID of the notification channel.
-* `renotify_every_minutes` - (Optional) the amount of minutes to wait before re sending the notification to this channel. `0` means no renotifiacation enabled.
+* `renotify_every_minutes` - (Optional) the amount of minutes to wait before re sending the notification to this channel. `0` means no renotification enabled.
 * `notify_on_resolve` - (Optional) Wether to send a notification when the alert is resolved.
 Default: `true`.

 ### `custom_notification`